What we do

 A compliance review asks for things you should already know about your secrets configuration.
 Running the audit before they ask is the difference between action items and explanations.

-If you're running a business on software that's past its prime — end-of-life platform, vendor gone dark, maintenance costs that keep climbing — get in touch.
-Tell me what the software does and what's wrong with it.
+Maybe it's a website that's stuck in the past, embarrassing to send someone, or brings in no calls at all.
+Maybe it's the system nobody will touch anymore — end-of-life platform, vendor gone dark, maintenance costs that keep climbing.
+Either way, get in touch.
+Tell us what it is and what's wrong with it.
 Not a pitch.
 Just a first conversation about what's possible.